-The first things to note are the structural components of a cabinet: the box, the shelves, and the drawers.
+The first things to note are the components of kitchen cabinet structure: the box, the shelves, and the drawers.
 Then, there are a number of build options.
-In addition to build or construct cabinets, general assembly comes in three ways: boxed, semi-installed, and custom.
-Next comes the exciting and creative part: choosing your door and drawer styles to complement the kitchen aesthetic you are looking for.
+In addition, general assembly comes in three ways: boxed, semi-installed, and custom.
+Next, comes the exciting and creative part- choosing your door and drawer styles to complement the kitchen aesthetic you are looking for.
 If you keep these guidelines in mind, cabinet planning will be a cinch.

 Let’s look at the ways cabinets can be made, and the materials needed to build them, before moving to design.